Content Creators

 8. Success!
 Your items are now available in your collection.

-Common errors that must be avoided when uploading batched items:
+Common errors when uploading batched items #

 • The id field is set to a value that is already being used by another wearable.